andrejonasson/andrejonasson.github.io/_posts/2020-06-14-operational-space.md

 = \dot J \dot q + J A^{-1}(J^TF-k) \label{eq:opdynintermediate} \tag{3}
 \\]

-We can now form a dynamics equation in operational space, similar in form to $\ref{eq:jdyn}}$.
+We can now form a dynamics equation in operational space, similar in form to $\eqref{eq:jdyn}$.
 We rearrange $\eqref{eq:opdynintermediate}$ such that operational force is by itself on the right hand side, giving

 \\[
 \Lambda(q) \ddot x + h(q,\dot q) = F \label{eq:opdyn}\tag{4}